nanny-on/agent/INSTALL.md

      > Is it correct?
 [Y/n] y
    ```

- 5. The final step in the process is to install files and set agent environments.
+ 5. The final step in the process is to install files and set agent environments. <br>

    ```bash
     [*] Create nanny agent infomation file.